mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### 4.6 Configure _azuredeploy.ps1_ PowerShell File

-Only update the following user defined inputs section in the _azuredeploy.ps1_ file
+Set the environment variables user defined inputs section in the _azuredeploy.ps1_ file

 ``` PowerShell
 ##Azure Region to Deploy all resources including the Resource Group